Short for "killer application

 - The PS2 had so many killer apps lined up that God of War doesn't make this list simply because it just flat-out wasn't needed.

 - The Gran Turismo series were killer apps on the PS1 and PS2, but Sony Computer Entertainment's fumbling of the GT5 release may have prevented this status for the PS3.
+But that's not the case for GT6, which not only received alot of support from car companies(Vision GT is an example), but also got a great reception from the fans for being a huge upgrade from GT5.

 - Persona 4: The Golden is this for the Vita in Japan, which was lagging behind.
 It sold 137 thousand copies along with 34 thousand units.
 Time will tell if this is the same with the international market.